deepak7642/deepak7642/README.md

 -----

-- 🔭 I'm currently working on ***AI/ML projects involving predictive analytics, LLM-powered applications, and real-world data-driven solutions across multiple domains including Agritech, FinTech, E-commerce, and Retail.***
+- 🔭 I'm currently working on — ***AI/ML projects involving predictive analytics, LLM-powered applications, and real-world data-driven solutions across multiple domains including Agritech, FinTech, E-commerce, and Retail.***

-- 🌱 I'm currently learning ***advanced LLM applications, RAG architectures, and scalable AI/ML system design.***
+- 🌱 I'm currently learning — ***advanced LLM applications, RAG architectures, and scalable AI/ML system design.***

-- 👯 I'm looking to collaborate on ***AI/ML and LLM-based projects across sectors such as Agritech, FinTech, E-commerce, Retail, and Government.***
+- 👯 I'm looking to collaborate on — ***AI/ML and LLM-based projects across sectors such as Agritech, FinTech, E-commerce, Retail, and Government.***

-- 💬 Ask me about ***AI/ML, Predictive Analytics, LLM applications, Model Development, and real-world AI use cases.***
+- 💬 Ask me about — ***AI/ML, Predictive Analytics, LLM applications, Model Development, and real-world AI use cases.***

-- ⚡ Fun fact ***I probably spend more time talking to Python 🐍 than to humans — luckily, it’s one of the friendliest languages for building AI/ML solutions.***
+- ⚡ Fun fact — ***"I probably spend more time talking to Python 🐍 than to humans — luckily, it’s one of the friendliest languages for building AI/ML solutions"***

 ----